matthewscharles/instrument-maker/README.md

 - Clone the repo to a local folder by opening a terminal:

   - `git clone https://github.com/matthewscharles/instrument-maker`
+  - On a Mac, you might be required to download developer tools.
+Note: there is no need to install Xcode.

 - Install [Pure Data](http://puredata.info/downloads)